trimstray/nginx-admins-handbook/README.md

 }
 ```

-If the URI is specified along with the address (look at `location /foo/bar/ {`), it replaces the part of the request URI that matches the location parameter.
+If the URI is specified along with the address, it replaces the part of the request URI that matches the location parameter.
 For example, here the request with the `/foo/bar/page.html` URI will be proxied to `http://www.example.com/url/page.html`.

 If the address is specified without a URI, or it is not possible to determine the part of URI to be replaced, the full request URI is passed (possibly, modified).